 A Maang Tikka adorning the bride’s brow is a must-have for each bride.
 Maang tikkas were placed just at the hairline split and also have an old traditional elegance that transports you to another era.
 Maang tikkas are available in a variety of styles and colours; choose one based on the shape of your brow as well as the appearance you want.

 A thicker tikka can appear magnificent in case you have a wide head.
-A smaller Maang tikka would seem beautiful and lovely if your forehead is smaller than typical.
+A smaller Maang tikka would seem beautiful if your forehead is smaller than typical.
 Maang tikkas are often created to match the remainder of your jewels.
 A Matha Patti, that has decorated strands over both ends, is an enhancement towards the Maang Tikka.
 Matha Patti is indeed a piece of jewellery that exudes grandeur and is unquestionably a should have on the weddings ceremony.

 Indian bracelets stay by the side as if they were special favours on your wrists!
 Bangles, much more than in any other piece of jewellery, get a distinct sparkle.
 Bangles are indeed an essential piece of Eastern culture, and no ensemble is complete without them.
 Bangle Designs are used by ladies all across the Indian subcontinent to adorn the wrists and hands in various ways.
 Their impending power has stretched to Bangladesh, Nepal, and Pakistan, which are all neighbours.